 Benefits of Indirect Manufacturing and sacrificial 3Dresyns technologies

-Our water and solvent soluble 3D resins allow printing of high resolution injection molds on affordable 3D SLA, DLP, LCD and Inkjet printers.
-This, combined with the use of traditional ceramic and metal feedstocks, in injection molding machines, using water or solvent sacrificial molds printed with our resins, allows the production of complex shape ceramic and metal parts with the following technical and cost benefits, compared to existing more expensive and less productive methods:
+Our water and solvent soluble 3D resins allow printing of injection molds on affordable 3D SLA, DLP, LCD and Inkjet printers.
+This, combined with the use of traditional ceramic and metal feedstocks, by casting (gravity) or with injection molding machines, using water or solvent sacrificial molds printed with our resins, allows the production of complex shape ceramic and metal parts with the following technical and cost benefits, compared to existing more expensive and less productive methods:

 - full range of technical ceramics and metals can be cast using traditional CIM and MIM feedstocks

 - higher sintering density and isotropy, as well as lower microporosity vs metal Selective Laser Sintering SLS and direct printing of ceramics and metals by SLA and jetting printing

 - less productive limitations, much faster debinding and sintering times without the limitation of thickness occurring with direct ceramic and metal SLA and jetting printing

 - lower costs since our soluble resins allow the printing of sacrificial or durable molds even with affordable SLA LCD printers with prices ranging from 200 to 2,000 Euros with traditional injection molding machines or by casting (using gravity for filling molds) and with traditional ceramic and metal feedstocks

 "Our goal in 3D printing: any color, any material, any finish, any end use application and any SLA, DLP, LCD and Inkjet 3D printer"

 "3Dresyns offers the widest range of safe functional Stereolithography SLA, DLP, LCD and Inkjet 3D resins for safe printing of functional and biocompatible materials"